-In 1987 I designed the glulam timber roof structure for a Church in Brookfield, Connecticut.
-By then, I was really starting to perfect the art of designing timber connections that were structurally efficient and practically invisible.
-The roof structure is a space truss with intersecting glulam trusses that clear span 92 feet.
+In 1987 we engineered the glulam timber roof structure for a Church in Brookfield, Connecticut.
+By then, I was really starting to perfect the art of designing timber connections that were structurally efficient without "in your face" steel hardware.
 The glulam timber connection details were inspired by timber trusses commonly found in mill buildings from the late 1800s.